mramshaw/vgo/README.md

     http://research.swtch.com/vgo-tour

 [UPDATE: `vgo` was released with Go 1.11 while Russ Cox's post refers to an earlier implementation.
-There are substantial differences, so Russ Cox's should only be read for an overview and not considered to be authoritative.
-As well, `vgo` does not seem to follow standard \*nix conventions for command-line tools (parhaps this will change in the future).]
+There are substantial differences, so Russ Cox's blog should only be read for an overview and not considered to be authoritative.
+As well, `vgo` does not seem to follow standard \*nix conventions for command-line tools (perhaps this will change in the future).]

 ## Rationale